 - Member, Justice Education Society (2008-2009)

 - Chair, CBA Students Section, University of Calgary, Faculty of Law (2005-2007)

 Seminars and Presentations

-- Medication and Addiction Issues in Personal Injury Litigation 2017 CLEBC, Presenter on Medical-Legal Panel, April 20, 2017, Vancouver.
+- Medication and Addiction Issues in Personal Injury Litigation 2017 CLEBC, Medical-Legal Panel, Production of College Investigation Files in Civil Actions, Presenter, April 20, 2017, Vancouver.

 - Medical Legal Conference 2016 CLEBC, Presenter of Medical Legal Matters in Litigation with The Honourable Madam Justice Neena Sharma and Dr. Garry Feinstadt, October 21, 2016, Vancouver.